bavc/avaa/_artifacts/level_clamping.md

 title: Level Clamping
 categories: video analog
 namevar: [clipping, legalizing]
-tags: [Video, Transfer Artifact, Station Qualification]
+tags: [Video, Transfer Artifact, Station Qualification, Digitization, Levels, Waveform]
 ---

-_Level Clamping_ Refers to video waveform levels being chopped off at the top or bottom of the waveform.
+_Level Clamping_ refers to video waveform levels being chopped off at the top or bottom of the waveform.

-_Level Legalizing_ Refers specifically to levels being clamped to fit within broadcast range, which is defined as:
+_Level Legalizing_ refers specifically to levels being clamped to fit within broadcast range, which is defined as:

 * In IRE
   - Black @ 0 IRE